patrick-kidger/NeuralCDE/experiments/README.md

 + sktime 0.3.1
 + tqdm 4.42.1

 But more recent versions are likely to work as well.
+Installing these through `conda` or `pip` should be straightforward as usual.

 ### Example